KBLNY/Handwrito/README.md

 |- Views (contains all storyboards)
 ```

+## Versioning
+The version of the project follow the semver system major.minor.maintenance.build
+The `maintenance` part is auto-incremented on "Archive".
+The `build` part is auto-incremented on "Build".

 ## Dependencies
 Dependencies are managed by CocoaPods.
 This project uses the following:
 - [Alamofire](https://github.com/Alamofire/Alamofire) HTTP Networking, GET and POST operations